—Thursday, April 26, 2012—

 When I got Lata’s lighthearted email offering a “solution” to my “problem,” I was very happy to take her up on the offer.
 She sounded fun and her pictures didn’t make her look like a killer.
 If anything, she maybe looked a bit young, but I figured the age difference couldn’t be anything too drastic.

-We made plans to meet at an Italian restaurant in LIC, since I lived in Astoria and she lived in Flushing, which meant that anything off of the 7 train was convenient for both of us.
+We made plans to meet at an Italian restaurant in LIC, since it was relatively convenient for both of us.
 I texted her from my train to tell her that it was running a little bit late and she said that hers was doing the same thing.
 By the time I’d updated her on my transfer to the 7 train at Queensboro Plaza, she said she was on the same train as me, but we were in different cars.

 Getting off at Vernon Blvd – Jackson Ave, I looked up and down the platform for Lata.
 She was definitely not to my left, so I walked to the right.
 As people moved out of the way, opening up the crowd, I spotted her.
-On the shorter side, and Indian, as she had told me, Lata was easy to spot.
 She waved.
 I waved.
 She greeted me with a friendly smile and a hug.

 After saying hello, we began to walk down the platform, and she asked me to remind her of my name.
 “My name?
 Evan,” I said somewhat surprised.
 I definitely expected her to remember my name, but I guess she really was up for anything, going out with someone whose name she wasn’t even sure of.
 I was not offended, just surprised.
 It was pretty funny actually, and she wasn’t embarrassed, so the moment passed quickly.